przemek83/cpputils/README.md

 ```
 include(CMakeLists.txt.cpputils)
 ```
-From this point onwards it should be possible to use `cpputils` as link library:
+From this point onwards, it should be possible to use `cpputils` as a link library:
 ```
 target_link_libraries(${PROJECT_NAME} cpputils)
 ```
-Check examples subproject and my other project named `data-explorer` for usage examples.
+Check the examples subproject and my other project named `data-explorer` for usage examples.

 ## Logger